arcchiepublications/The-SQL-Ready-Reckoner/README.md

 ## Overview

-Welcome to the repository for the book [The SQL Ready Reckoner](https://www.amazon.in/dp/B0CL3F71GD) published by [ARCCHIE](https://arcchieonline.com).
+Welcome to the repository for the book [The SQL Ready Reckoner](https://www.amazon.in/dp/B0CL3F71GD) published by [Arcchie Publications](https://arcchieonline.com).
 This repository contains resources, code examples, and supplementary materials related to the book.
 Whether you're a reader of the book or an author, this readme provides essential information about the repository's contents.

 ## Table of Contents